Tavius Robinson: Ole Miss

 After the 2020 U Sports football season was cancelled due to the COVID-19 pandemic, Robinson sought a transfer to an American school.
 He put together a highlight video with the help of one of his coaches, posted it on social media and afterwards received several offers, eventually choosing to commit to Ole Miss over LSU, Nebraska and San Diego State, among others.
 Although he had the option to redshirt, Robinson decided to play in his first year at Ole Miss and appeared in ten games with five starts, totalling 18 tackles.

 As a senior in 2021, Robinson appeared in 11 games and tallied 28 tackles, including 4.5 for a loss, with 3.5 sacks.
 Although he had originally planned to declare for the 2022 NFL draft, he eventually decided to return to Ole Miss for a final season in 2022, after being given an extra year of eligibility due to COVID-19.
 Robinson started all 13 games in 2022, recording 44 tackles (of which 17 were solo), seven sacks, five forced fumbles and two fumble recoveries.

 Professional career

 Robinson was selected in the fourth round (124th overall) of the 2023 NFL draft by the Baltimore Ravens.
 He was also ranked the fourth-best Canadian prospect ahead of the 2023 CFL draft, and was chosen in the eighth and final round (66th overall) by the Saskatchewan Roughriders.

+Robinson began the 2025 season as one of Baltimore's starting linebackers.
+After suffering a broken foot in Week 6 against the Los Angeles Rams, Robinson was placed on injured reserve on October 22, 2025.
+He was activated on December 14, ahead of the team's Week 15 matchup against the Cincinnati Bengals.